trussworks/terraform-aws-bootstrap/README.md

 Copy the code in this repo to where your Terraform config will live.
 For example, it could live in a directory like `terraform/account-alias/bootstrap`.

 If your `aws` commands run via [aws-vault](https://github.com/99designs/aws-vault), you'll need to set the `--no-session` flag so the IAM operations can run without being MFA'd.
 If you're using the [Truss aws-vault-wrapper](https://github.com/trussworks/terraform-layout-example/blob/master/bin/aws-vault-wrapper) you can set the `AWS_VAULT_NO_SESSION` environment variable.
 If you don't do this you'll receive an `InvalidClientTokenId` error.

+If you are running the aws-vault-wrapper as noted above, you will want to run this script without `AWS_VAULT_NO_SESSION`.
+The role assumption between different profiles requires session behavior.
+Additionally, this script will attempt to run `aws s3 ls` before checking for bucket existence so that you can create a session token that may require an MFA handshake.

 Run the `bootstrap` script, specifying your AWS account alias and region: